A little inside knowledge goes a long way for newly-arrived expat parents in Brussels settling into their cosmopolitan surroundings.

 If members’ clubs are not your thing, strike out and join one of the regular meetups organised across the city catering to like-minded people.
 How about a meetup for international mums and dads in the city?
 It’s a fantastic way for expat parents in Brussels, and their kids, to make new friends.

-“Most international schools also have extensive after school and weekend activities that the whole family can participate in,” De Wolf adds.
+“Most international schools also have extensive after school and weekend activities that the whole family can participate in,” Dohmen adds.

 “There’s an array of online resources catering to expats in Brussels.
-Check out Brussels Expats and Expats in Brussels for information, advice or even to buy and sell stuff, or for listing of companies offering Brussels expat services,” says De Wolf.
+Check out Brussels Expats and Expats in Brussels for information, advice or even to buy and sell stuff, or for listing of companies offering Brussels expat services,” says Dohmen.

 Who you gonna call?
 Facebook Mamas